A rider on a Class 2 electric bike riding legally on a paved road under city trees

 Your Pre-Ride Checklist for Riding Electric Bikes on the Road

-Before you head out, run through this quick checklist to ensure every ride is safe and legal.
+Before you head out, run through this quick checklist to ensure every electric bike road ride is safe, legal, and stress-free—especially if you're asking yourself, 'Can I drive my electric bike on the road today?

 • Know Your Class: Is my e-bike Class 1, 2, or 3?